2026 World Cup Matches in Toronto

 Things to do in Toronto before or after the game

-One of the great advantages of watching a 2026 World Cup match in Toronto is being able to take advantage of the trip to discover one of the most dynamic and multicultural cities on the continent.
+One of the great advantages of watching a 2026 World Cup game in Toronto is being able to take advantage of the trip to discover one of the most dynamic and multicultural cities on the continent.
 Toronto has something for everyone, from lakeside walks to world-class museums to unique experiences such as seeing the city from the air.

 If you have a few hours to spare before or after the game, here are some ideas that never fail: